longthan01/sf-conversion-auto/README.md

 # sf-conversion-auto
 Powershell scripts and an automation tool for manipulating a windows form application's controls, used while performs the data conversion at my previous company.
+### Design used for conversion-auto tool
+Chain of reposibility